Yoga Teacher Training

 Yoga Teacher Training courses may have benefits and risks.
-You should consult with your physician and obtain consent prior to beginning the course.
+You should consult your physician and obtain consent before beginning the course.

 All movement programs involve a risk of injury.
-By choosing to participate in the movement portion of the program, you voluntarily assume a certain risk of injury.
+By participating in the program’s movement portion, you voluntarily assume a certain risk of injury.
 The following guidelines will help you reduce your risk of injury:

 - Breathe smoothly and continuously as you move and stretch.

 - Do not strain to attain any position.

 - Respect your body’s abilities and limitations.

 - Do not perform postures or movements that are painful.